Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 Our favourite time to visit the Luberon and Ventoux is June when it’s hot, without being ridiculous, the lavender fields look and smell amazing, and the roads aren’t inundated with families on school holidays.
 That said, we’ve visited in July and (contrary to what most people say!) preferred it to September simply due to the lavender fields being in flower and the reliably hot days.

-If you want to cycle Ventoux, check the Mont Ventoux weather forecast before you set out.
+If you want to cycle Ventoux, check the Mont Ventoux weather forecast and official road-access information before you set out.

 Ventoux may be closed, depending on weather and which route you want to ride.